-In addition to making a formal application with the Companies Registry in Hong Kong to incorporate a company, a company may now also be incorporated on-line on a website designated by the Companies Registry.
+In addition to making a formal application in hard copy form with the Companies Registry in Hong Kong to incorporate a company, a company may now also be incorporated on-line on the e-Registry or by the "CR eFiling" mobile application.

-If the application for incorporation is made formally with the Companies Registry, the certificate of incorporation is usually issued after 4 working days from the date the application is filed.
-If the application is made on-line (or otherwise referred as E-incorporation), the certificate of incorporation will be generated electronically and available as soon as the on-line application is successfully completed.
+If the application for incorporation is made formally in hard copy form with the Companies Registry, the certificate of incorporation is usually issued after 4 working days from the date the application is filed.
+If the application is made on-line to the e-Registry or via mobile application, the certificate of incorporation will be generated electronically and available as soon as the on-line application is successfully completed.